hritika20002/hritika20002/README.md

 ### ⚡ Recent GitHub Activity
 <!--START_SECTION:activity-->
-1. 💡 Working on AI & ML projects focused on speech evaluation and hybrid cloud simulation.
+1. 💡 Working on AI & ML projects focused on speech evaluation.
 2. 🚀 Updated multiple repositories with new commits and documentation.
 3. 🧠 Exploring datasets for data-driven analysis and visualization.
 4. 🧩 Collaborating on research related to ASR (Automatic Speech Recognition) evaluation.